ashenoy95/text-mining/README.md

 # Text Mining
-Mining Twitter and Wikipedia data in Python using the Twitter and Mediawiki APIs, respectively.
+Mining Twitter and Wikipedia data using Python along with the Twitter and Mediawiki APIs, respectively.